 Annex III of the AI Act identifies additional areas which would classify stand-alone AI systems as high-risk.
 These include:

-(a) biometric and biometrics-based systems (such as biometric identification of persons)
+(a) biometric and biometrics-based systems (such as biometric identification and categorization of persons),

 (b) management and operation of critical infrastructure (such as road traffic and energy supply),